vjain143/scratches/git-symc.md

-Let’s walk through how to integrate the Flask-based HTTP trigger with git-sync in a Kubernetes environment.
-We’ll run the Flask HTTP server in a sidecar container, and the git-sync container will be signaled to perform a sync when triggered.

 Kubernetes Pod Setup with git-sync and HTTP Trigger

 We will use the git-sync container to clone and sync a Git repository, and a second container to host the Flask HTTP server that triggers manual syncs.